alphagov/gds-way/programming-languages.md

 - We have fewer developers with Node.js skills than other tools we use

 Node.js is now frequently used in the wider software development ecosystem for building web application frontends.
-This means there are a lot of supporting tools and technologies and we expect this to gradually improve over time.
+This increase in Node.js use means there has been a growth in  skills and supporting tools and we expect this to continue.
+This means we may reevaluate it as a core language in the future.

 Teams that adopt Node.js must take steps to ensure that they have access to sufficient developers with Node.js experience.